polera/refract/README.md

 and reconciliation -- in under 200 lines of TypeScript, producing a JavaScript bundle roughly 54x smaller than React.

+## LLM Disclosure
+I generated this using Claude Opus 4.6 as an experiment.

 ## Features

 - **createElement** -- builds virtual DOM nodes from tags, props, and children